Center for Women and Gender Equity Signature Programs

-Take Back the Night (Fall)
+Take Back the Night

-Women's Leadership Academy (Fall)
+Women's Leadership Academy

 The training takes place off-campus each fall semester over two days.
-Participants of WLA hear from empowering female leaders on our campus and in our community, identify their individual values that motivate them to make social change, collectively engage in formulating solutions to challenges presented, analyze American societal norms that have limited women's participation in leadership roles throughout the course of history, and enhance self-care techniques as a tool to further their growth in leadership.
+WLA participants hear from empowering female leaders on campus and in our community, identify their individual values that motivate them to make social change, collectively engage in formulating solutions to challenges presented, analyze American societal norms that have limited women's participation in leadership roles throughout the course of history, and enhance self-care techniques as a tool to further their growth in leadership

 Start Smart—Campus Women Win!
-(Spring)

-- Negotiate your starting salary and narrow the gap early,
+- Negotiate your starting salary and narrow the gap early

-- Improve your lifelong earning potential,
+- Improve your lifelong earning potential

-- Articulate your value,
+- Articulate your value

-- Build confidence in your negotiation style,
+- Build confidence in your negotiation style

-- Sharpen your budgeting skills.
+- Sharpen your budgeting skills